 - Test the function of your heart's electrical system

-- Pinpoint a known abnormal heart rhythm (arrhythmia) that is starting in the heart, and help decide the best therapy for it
+- Pinpoint a known abnormal heart rhythm (arrhythmia) that is starting in the heart

 - Determine whether you are at risk for future heart events, especially sudden cardiac death

 - See if medicine is controlling an abnormal heart rhythm

 - See whether you need a pacemaker or implantable cardioverter-defibrillator (ICD)

 What Abnormal Results Mean

 Abnormal results may be due to abnormal heart rhythms that are too slow or too fast.
 These may include: